Convergence of Heavy-Flavor PDFs at Small x and Its Impact on Future ep Colliders: Physics reach for

-Interestingly, the $Z_\ell$ signatures probe nearly the same $(x,Q)$ regions as the charm and bottom electroproduction data validated in the previous section, linking their phenomenological uncertainty to the same small-$x$ dynamics constrained by HERA.
-Consequently, the heavy-flavor consistency achieved here translates into an approximately $1.5\times$ reduction in discovery-reach uncertainty relative to earlier PDF generations.
-This also reinforces the robustness of $Z_\ell$ searches against residual PDF and scale systematics, indicating that the present uncertainty level is no longer a limiting factor for future $e^-p$ collider sensitivities.
+Interestingly, the $Z_\ell$ signatures probe nearly the same $(x,Q)$ region as the charm and bottom electroproduction channels validated in Sec.~\ref{sec:validation}, linking their phenomenological uncertainty to the same small-$x$ dynamics constrained by HERA data.
+Consequently, the heavy--flavor consistency achieved here leads to an approximately $1.5\times$ reduction in the discovery-reach uncertainty relative to earlier PDF generations.
+This demonstrates that QCD PDF$+$scale uncertainties are now at the few-percent level and are unlikely to be the dominant limitation for realistic leptophilic gauge-boson searches at future $e^-p$ colliders.

+Taken together, these findings show that the present level of QCD precision in the heavy-flavor sector supports quantitatively reliable projections for leptophilic new physics at future lepton--hadron facilities, within the theoretical systematics considered here.
+This connection between small-$x$ precision and leptophilic sensitivity underscores how advances in QCD phenomenology directly expand the discovery frontier of beyond-the-Standard-Model interactions.
+Building upon this foundation, further studies incorporating detector-level effects and next-to-NNLO corrections will refine the prospects outlined here, as discussed in Sec.~\ref{sec:conclusion}.